guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec-terms-keynotes.md

 ### Sideloading
 Transfers data between two devices.
 Is associated with installing applications to Android from other places than Google Play (f.ex., USB).

-### SIEM correlation
+### SIEM
-Helps compare events from different logs to link them together.
+- SIEM correlation - Helps compare events from different logs to link them together.
+- Monitors wrong attacks (false positives) -> reason for that may be wrong input filters.

 ### Simple Service Discovery Protocol (SSDP)
 Self-managing network service discovery standard.